rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 - Don't use a MAC with SHA1 in the name if possible.
 For example hmac-sha1
 - Do use a MAC with SHA2 in the name.
 For example hmac-sha2-256 or hmac-sha2-512
 - Don't use a Key Exchange Algorithm (KEX) with SHA1 in the name if possible.
 For example diffie-hellman-group1-sha1
+- Don't use a HostKeyAlgorithm with dss in the name.
+This is an SSH V1 Host key and has been dropped on openSSH 9.9 and above.

 You can do a search on the Internet for current algorithms.
 But, you will find that a lot of network devices don't support modern cryptographic algorithms.
-Some notable exceptions are:
+Some notable exceptions that support modern ciphers are:

 - Aruba CX version 10.07 and newer
 - Juniper Junos version 18.2R1.9 or higher